 All children with Anaphylaxis will have an HCP.
-These pupils are encouraged to carry and take responsibility for their own AAI; if this is not appropriate the First Aid and Medical Room will hold one for them.
-Woldingham holds spare AAI for emergency situations such as in the event of a pupil forgetting an AAI, however, these can only be used on pupils with a diagnosis of Allergy and written consent from parents/guardian/carer.
-The emergency AAI should only be administered by the College Nurse/Advanced first aiders.
+These students are encouraged to carry and take responsibility for their own AAI; if this is not appropriate the Health Centre will hold one for them.
+Woldingham holds spare AAI for emergency situations such as in the event of a student forgetting an AAI, however, these can only be used on students with a diagnosis of allergy and written consent from parents/guardian/carer.
+The emergency AAI should only be administered by the School Nurse/advanced first aiders.